-- 6. Review and discuss with management the Compensation Discussion and Analysis required to be included in the Company's proxy statement and annual report on Form 10-K and prepare the annual Compensation Committee Report for inclusion in the Company's proxy statement. - 7.
-Consider the results of advisory votes on executive compensation and the frequency of such votes. - 8.
-Receive periodic reports on the Company's compensation programs as they affect all employees and consider related risks.
+6. Review and discuss with management the Compensation Discussion and Analysis required to be included in the Company's proxy statement and annual report on Form 10-K and prepare the annual Compensation Committee Report for inclusion in the Company's proxy statement.